 - Increased marking behaviors, such as face rubbing, scratching, or urine spraying

 - Increased aggression and hypervigilance

 Stress in cats can be caused or exacerbated by many things.
 Keep in mind that cats are creatures of habit, and they are happiest when a routine is implemented and followed.
 A change in routine or the pet’s environment, such as construction work in the house, the addition of a new baby or a new pet, or visiting strangers, can cause your friend to feel displaced and out of sorts.
-Cats can also feel stress when they have to compete for resources, such as food, water, and the litter tray, or when there are other cats in the household or neighbourhood.
-Loud noises cause distress and events like holiday fireworks or thunderstorms can trigger cat anxiety.
+Cats can also feel stress when they have to compete for resources, such as food, water, and the litter tray, or when there are other cats in the household or neighborhood.
+Loud noises cause distress and events like holiday fireworks or thunderstorms can trigger anxiety.

 While not every stressful situation can be avoided, there are many things you can do to provide some stress relief for cats.
 Doing so may help prevent further behavioral changes or potential illness.

 - Think before introducing new cats (or other pets) to the household.

 - Have one more food bowl, water bowl, and litter tray than the number of cats in the house, and place each of them away from each other in suitably private locations.